everweij/typescript-result/README.md

 - it makes our code harder to reason about.
 We need to look at implementation details to discover what might go wrong.
 - it makes the control flow of our code harder to reason about, especially with multiple (nested) try-catch statements

-Instead, we could express the outcome of code to be executed in the form of a Return-type.
+Instead, we could express the outcome of code to be executed in the form of a Result-type.
 People using your code will be explicitly confronted with the fact that code potentially might fail, and will know upfront what kind of errors they can expect.

 ## Installation